EdioPaul/SoftBook/README.md

 # SoftBook

-This repository contains a project for Express server applications written in ES5/ES6.
+This repository contains a project for Express server applications written in ESModules.

 ## Features

   1. Verification of private routes with token
   2. Use DataBase MongoDB
   3. Use Docker-compose
-  4. Test Coverage with Jest
+  4. Tests with Jest
-  5. Postman file to use
+  5. Postman file .json to use
   6. Code format using [JavaScript Standard Style](https://standardjs.com/)
+  7. Code format using pritter
+  8. Use babel plugin for transpile es2015 commonjs in modules

 ## Folder structure